CoderJ01/weather-fetcher/README.md

 # Weather Fetcher

 ## Purpose
 This site is designed to fetch the weather.
 Per chosen city, it showcases the current weather and the weather for the next five days.
-It also keeps track of the top searhces.
+It also keeps track of the top searches.

 ## Tools Used
 * MERN stack